-- Describe basic construction and operation of semiconductor devices, with industry professionals. - Explain the fundamentals of how these devices operate, with industry professionals. - Use developed abilities and habits in the information methods of the industry to communicate and find information on: business news, processes, advances, technical data, etc
+- Describe basic construction sequence of micro and nano-electronic devices, and the processes used in their manufacture, with industry professionals. - Use understanding of emerging uses and opportunities with MEMS and Nanotechnology in everyday life. - Use developed abilities and habits in the information methods of the industry to communicate and find information on: business news, processes, advances, technical data, etc.